Told nobody would watch, now 53,000 are turning up

 "To have that for a women's game and to know hopefully I'm going to be a part of that, it's one of those pinch-yourself moments."

-The RFU have given the Red Roses their own identity too.
+The RFU has given the Red Roses their own identity too.

 Sponsor O2 and the English union have funded a Sugababes half-time performance for the France match - targeting a different audience to the Twickenham crowd for men's Six Nations matches.